7h4nd5RG0d/bucketCTF_STEGO/README.md

 So we need to change it back to that format in order to perform analysis on it.

-It can be done by: dwebp transform.webp -o image.png
+It can be done by: command :- dwebp transform.webp -o image.png

 Now you have the image in png format without any loss of data.